deamos/OpenStreamingPlatform/ACTIVITYPUB_README.md

 ### 1. Dependencies

-The ActivityPub dependencies are already included in the main `setup/requirements.txt` file:
+The ActivityPub dependencies are already included in the main `pyproject.toml` file:

 - `cryptography>=3.4.8` - For RSA key generation and signing
 - `requests>=2.25.1` - For HTTP communication with remote servers